hdShang/arxiv-daily/docs/cs-AI/2025-06-30/papers/250700108v1-teaching-programming-in-the-age-of-generative-ai-insights-from-liter.md

 ---
 layout: default
-title: Teaching Programming in the Age of Generative AI: Insights from Literature, Pedagogical Proposals, and Student Perspectives
+title: "Teaching Programming in the Age of Generative AI: Insights from Literature, Pedagogical Proposals, and Student Perspectives"
 ---

 # Teaching Programming in the Age of Generative AI: Insights from Literature, Pedagogical Proposals, and Student Perspectives